 A comparison page should turn into action.

-Step 1: choose two role lanes, not five.
+Step 1: choose two roles, not five.
 For most readers, compare one support lane with one stretch lane: help desk plus SOC, IT support plus data, cloud support plus project coordination, or another pair that fits your background.

 Step 2: collect five current postings for each lane and extract repeated language.
 Treat the language as practice targets, not as market share.